 - Explain what differentiates Canadian travelers from American travelers

 - Augment understanding of what works and what doesn’t in marketing to Canadians

 - Showcase best practices in destination marketing to Canadian consumers

-Presenter: Terri Woodin, VP at Meeting Sites Resource
+Terri Woodin, VP of Marketing & Global Meetings, Meeting Sites Resource

 - Know industry issues and trends that are impacting the role of corporate and association meeting planners

 - Evaluate and discuss key meeting planner challenges and identify specific value-based solutions

 - Examine the methods and skills needed to make the shift from "logistics to strategic", including value reporting